 Battle royale games are a dime a dozen these days, but Tencent mixes up the formula in Ring of Elysium by providing another option for those not interested in mowing down other players: Escape.
 Set on a snowy mountain in the middle of a massive storm, you and up to three other players can survive certain death — either by the weather or other players — by boarding a rescue helicopter.
 To brave the storm, you can even snowboard or hang-glide to your destination, but you have to watch out for the dropping temperature that can send you to an early grave.

 Tencent is no stranger to battle royale games, as the company is responsible for publishing PUBG Mobile, and it shows in Ring of Elysium.
 Snappy, satisfying gunplay and a simple inventory system help keep you in the action and away from menus, and the game’s gorgeous buildings and environments are far different from the urban and forest-heavy places we’ve seen in similar battle royale games.
-Currently, in early access, Ring of Elysium is expected to have a full release in the coming months, at which point it will include casual game modes and progression systems.
 As of now, it’s only available on PC.

 - Google Chromecast and Chromecast Ultra: Everything you need to know

 - The best romance movies on Netflix (September 2019)